-Below, our experienced dog bite attorneys will discuss California’s most important dog bite laws.
-If you have suffered a dog bite, West Coast Trial Lawyers is always here to answer any questions you may have about dog bite claims and available damages.
+Below, we will discuss California’s most important dog bite laws.
+If you have suffered a dog bite, our dog bite attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about dog bite claims and available damages.

 According to California Civil Code Section 3342, a dog owner will be held liable for damages when:

 However, this law does not apply to any victims who suffered a dog bite while a dog was engaged in police or military work.
 Also, it is necessary for an injury to be caused by a dog bite, and not by another behavior on the dog’s part.

 The statute of limitations for personal injury is 2 years starting from the initial date of the incident.
 If the aggrieved individual exceeds the deadline, then they will no longer be eligible to file a lawsuit against the dog owner.
 Exceptions may apply if the aggrieved individual is:

 In relation to dog bites, California is a strict liability state.
 This means a dog owner cannot escape liability for a dog bite even if he or she had no idea that their dog would behave aggressively.
 According to strict liability, a dog owner will be held responsible for any damages resulting from a dog bite, whether the dog had previously bitten someone or not.

 In summary, if you suffered a dog bite, you only need to prove the bite occurred when you were in a public place or while lawfully on someone’s private property.
 In such instances, there is no requirement for an aggrieved individual to show the dog owner was negligent or didn’t take reasonable care.

 The main exception to dog bite liability is when a trespasser is bitten on someone else’s property.
 California dog bite laws require that an individual needs to be bitten in a public place or lawfully on someone’s private property in order to file a claim for damages.
 Therefore, a trespasser is not entitled to any legal recourse.